Reviewing Mill City Ventures III (OTCMKTS:MCVT) & Sun Hung Kai & Co. Limited (OTCMKTS:SHGKY)

 |N/A

 This table compares Sun Hung Kai & Co.
-Limited and Mill City Ventures III’s gross revenue, earnings per share (EPS) and valuation.
+Limited and Mill City Ventures III’s revenue, earnings per share and valuation.

 |Gross Revenue